xi-project/xi-filelib/README.md

 ```

+### Documentation

+TODO!

 ### Examples and use cases

-̈́`docs/examples/web/index.php` contains a lot of coded examples.
-Checkout the code, configure a web server and dive
-straight into the code.
+https://github.com/xi-project/xi-filelib-examples contains a lot of examples from very simple to very complex
+use cases.
+Clone the repo, configure a web server and dive straight into the code!

 ## About integrating to your own software